urbit/docs/tutorials/arvo/arvo.md

 ]
 ```

-This is the duct that the timer vane, Behn, receives when the "time" sample app asks the Behn to set a timer.
-This is also the duct over which the response is produced at the specified time.
+This is the `duct` that the timer vane, Behn, receives when the `time` sample app asks the Behn to set a timer.
+This is also the `duct` over which the response is produced at the specified time.
 Unix sent a terminal keystroke event (enter), and Arvo routed it to Dill (our terminal), which passed it on to the Gall app terminal, which sent it to shell, its child, which created a new child (with process id 4), which on startup asked Behn to set a timer.

 Behn saves this duct, so that when the specified time arrives and Unix sends a
 wakeup event to the timer vane, it can produce the response on the same duct.